makise-homura/rumia/README.md

 * `--oneshot`: Perform only one shot and immediately exit.
 Don't write anything into a log file.

-* `--noclear`: Don't clear console screen on start or when USR1 is signaled;
-don't reposition cursor to the top of the screen on each new shot.
+* `--noclear`: Don't clear console screen on start, or when USR1 or USR2 is signaled; don't reposition cursor to the top of the screen on each new shot.
 Print new shot data just after the previous.

 * `--config <configfile>`: Use predefined config file instead of default.
 Note: no other config files is read if this parameter is specified.
 The only